DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-30-add-a-new-referee.md

 ## What does the email link do?

 We need candidates to give us a new referee as soon as possible, so we can progress their application.
 We already prompt this as soon as we can with an automatic email.
-We'll update those emails to contain a link back to the service.
+We’ll update those emails to contain a link back to the service.

 We considered a few ways this link could work.

 ### Use a token and link directly to a form without sign in

 Behaves in a similar way to the request reference link we send to referees.
-There's no sign in required.
+There’s no sign in required.
 But this is more complex to build than deep linking (see below).
-If the link with a token fails (maybe the token is invalidated somehow) then it's difficult for the user to recover (they would need to contact support and request a new link, or try to find the form after logging in).
+If the link with a token fails (maybe the token is invalidated somehow) then it’s difficult for the user to recover (they would need to contact support and request a new link, or try to find the form after logging in).

 ### Make it a deep link to a part of the application